umbralcalc/umbralcalc.github.io/_posts/stochadexI.md

 ## Software design and implementation

-So we've proposed a computational formalism and then studied it in more detail to demonstrate that it can cope with a variety of different stochastic phenomena.
+So we've proposed a computational formalism and then studied it in more detail to demonstrate that it can cope with simulating a wide variety of different systems.
 We're now ready to design a software package which uses this computational formalism to simulate any of these phenomena.
 Enter the 'stochadex' package!
-This will be our generalised simulation engine to generate samples from and statistically infer a 'Pokédex' of possible stochastic processes.
-A 'Pokédex' here is just a fanciful description for a very general class of multidimensional stochastic processes that pop up everywhere in taming the mathematical wilds of real-world phenomena, and which also leads to a name for the software.
-Note that other generalised simulation frameworks exist as well --- such as SimPy [@simpy], StoSpa [@stospa] and FLAME GPU [@flamegpu] --- and all of these approach simulating stochastic processes with different software architectures and languages; though there are obvious similarities which can be drawn between them as they all must ultimately achieve the same goal.
+This will be our generalised simulation engine to generate samples from and statistically infer a 'Pokédex' of possible systems.
+A 'Pokédex' here is just a fanciful metaphor for the large range of simulations that might come in useful when taming the complex descriptions of real world systems... and kind of gives us the name 'stochadex'.
+Note that other generalised simulation frameworks exist as well --- such as SimPy [@simpy], StoSpa [@stospa] and FLAME GPU [@flamegpu] --- and all of these approach simulating systems with different software architectures and languages; though there are obvious similarities which can be drawn between them as they all must ultimately achieve the same goal.
 For the stochadex, we will choose Go for implementation, due to its powerful concurrency features.

 Now we're ready to summarise what we want the stochadex software package to be able to do.
 But what's so complicated about the first iteration equation we wrote?
 Can't we just implement an iterative algorithm with a single function?
 It's true that the fundamental concept is very straightforward, but as we'll discuss in due course; we want to be able to design something which abstracts away many of the common features that sampling algorithms have for performing these computations behind a highly-configurable interface.
 And, ideally, it should be designed to try and maintain a balance between performance and flexibility of utilisation.